johngrahamreynolds/VUMC-Project/README.md

 ## Complexity Analysis of the Program's Searching Algorithm

-The working body of the program, used to search for all vertically and/or hortizontally connected oil reservoirs, is an appropriately named function 'drillForOil( ... )'.
-The 'drillForOil( ... )' function bfs( ... ).
-The bfs( ... ) function is a Breadth-first Search algorithm which uses a queue to algorithmically count and drill all vertically and/or hortizontally connected 'P' sections of the M x N map that is taken as input.
+The working body of the program, used to search for all vertically and/or hortizontally connected oil reservoirs, is an appropriately named function `drillForOil( ... )`.
+The `drillForOil( ... )` function `bfs( ... )`.
+The `bfs( ... )` function is a Breadth-first Search algorithm which uses a queue to algorithmically count and drill all vertically and/or hortizontally connected 'P' sections of the M x N map that is taken as input.